Mustafa21102005/Spa-Website/README.md

-This is an Arabic and English WEbsite made using HTML, CSS, Javascript, Jquery, and Bootstrap.
+This is an Arabic and English Website made using HTML, CSS, Javascript, Jquery, and Bootstrap.
 Enjoy!